inceptiongt/format_subtitle/README.md

 # TSDX User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
-Let’s get you oriented with what’s here and how to use it.
+Let's get you oriented with what's here and how to use it.

 > This TSDX setup is meant for developing libraries (not apps!) that can be published to NPM.
-If you’re looking to build a Node app, you could use `ts-node-dev`, plain `ts-node`, or simple `tsc`.
+If you're looking to build a Node app, you could use `ts-node-dev`, plain `ts-node`, or simple `tsc`.

-> If you’re new to TypeScript, checkout [this handy cheatsheet](https://devhints.io/typescript)
+> If you're new to TypeScript, checkout [this handy cheatsheet](https://devhints.io/typescript)

 ## Commands